SamHulme1/the-dungeon-maze/README.md

 ---
 ### Future Features:

-- Due to the time restraint I had to remove the scoreboard page from the site.
-However, this will be fixed in the future
 - Id like to add different classes for the user to select.
 Different classes will do more damage and have differnet abilities and vunerablitites.
 Such as a wizard that can do 2 damage on attacking but only has 3 life
 - Id like to add a shop so that the users can purchace upgrades for their character such as better weapons and more life
-- The html removed from the website can be found [here](unfinished-features-in-development/score-board.html)
-- The Js removed from the website can be found [here](unfinished-features-in-development/score.js)
-- Alternatively, they can also be found in the unfinshed-features-in-development folder

 ### Naming Conventions and Structure of Files

 - All the files on the site have been named with consistency and structured into their appropriate sections